rezaghanbari/product-model-toolkit/README.md

 All important commands needed to build, test, and run the applications are represented as Makefile rule.
 All available rules can be displayed with `make help`.

+### Source code structure
+#### Main folders
+- The main functionality lives under these three folders: cmd, internal, and pkg.

+- The cmd directory contains two subfolders (client, server) with a single main.go each.
+As this project creates two executable binaries, we know exactly that this folder will be the place to look.

+- Second one is the internal folder which contains the project packages.
+These packages are specific to the project and can't be imported outside of the project.

+- Next is the pkg folder contains packages which would be accessible to other projects and not just internal modules.

+#### Other folders
+- The test folder doesn't contain any go test;
+  It's for another test scripts such as Selenium, Python or even bash tests to evaluate the project.

+- The ui folder contains templates, and other front-end files which served as a reporting ui or admin page.

 ### Build